Data-Driven Monitoring and Deterrence in a Changing Environment: Analysis for

-The LHS represents the outflow of mass out of the set $[\hat p, p]$, which occurs when each belief $\tilde p \in [\hat p, p]$ jumps to 1.
-The RHS represents the inflow of mass into the set, which occurs when the belief drifts down from right above $p$.
-Observe that since the instantaneous rate of belief change is $f (p,1) < 0$, it follows from \cref{eq:drift} that the magnitude of the belief change $dp>0$ is:
+where the LHS represents the mass flowing out of the set $(p,1]$ while the RHS represents the mass flowing into it.
+Since the instantaneous rate of belief change is $f(p,1)<0$ by \cref{eq:drift}, we have $ dp = -f(p,1)\, dt + o(dt).$ Using this, \eqref{belief-change} simplifies to